Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 29. You can select one or more data fields of your choice and click the button with the > label to move the selected fields to the right side List Box.
 You can select all the Fields from the List by clicking on the command button with the >> label.

 The Form will be created and will open in Normal View.
-You may Save the Form and change it to the design view for modifications.
+Save the Form and change it to the design view for modifications.

 Download the Demo Database: